Shanakht: Plot

 Shanakht mainly deals with the subject of social life in upper-class Pakistan.
 The story revolves around a young girl named Qurratulain (Maya Ali) (nicknamed Annie), a devout and practising Muslim.
 She often covers her head using a hijab as prescribed by her faith.
 She usually faces strong criticism and objections from her family members over her obsession with being a dutiful Muslim, especially from her liberal-thinking mother.
 As time progresses, Annie develops feelings for her first cousin Hashim (Noor Hassan Rizvi).
-Hashim, though fond of Annie, resents her for her religious, and hence outdated, outlook on life.
+Hashim, though fond of Annie, resents what he considers her conservative and outdated outlook on life.
 In a twisted turn of events, Hashim sends a wedding proposal for Kashaf (Hina Javed), Annie's younger sister, rather than Annie, who has always been deemed more compatible with him.
-Kahshaf outright rejects the proposal.
+Kashaf outright rejects the proposal.
 With a broken heart, Hashim leaves for England for higher studies, where he befriends Rohaan (Fahad Mirza).
 Rohaan has a pleasant, fun-loving personality but also believes in adhering to religious teachings.
 Rohaan's friendship gradually changes Hashim, his attitude towards life and religion.